centria/console/docs/part0.md

 Gedit is a simple graphical text editor, which allows you to edit all kinds of text files.
 You can find Gedit in Linux by writing "gedit" to the Launcher, opened by pressing the "Windows" key.
 In MacOS we recommend using the application "TextEdit" for this section of the material, as it allows defining the saving location of a file, and you will be able to find it easily using the command line.

 Open a graphical text editor and create a file called **example.txt**.
-Save it in the **lapio** folder you created earlier.
+Save it in the **tools** folder you created earlier.
 The **.txt** is a file extension, which means that the file contains ordinary text, and not runnable code for example.
 Add some arbitrary text to the file.

-After creating the **example.txt** file, navigate to the **lapio** folder and open it using the command **nano example.txt**.
+After creating the **example.txt** file, navigate to the **tools** folder and open it using the command **nano example.txt**.
 Nano is a text-based text editor, which is used from the command line.
 This means that the editor is controlled using specific key combinations instead of clicking buttons.

 In order to close the editor, you have to press <kbd>CTRL + X</kbd>.
 If some changes have been made, you have to confirm whether you wish to save or discard them, by pressing **y** for "yes" or **n** for "no".
 Lastly, the editor confirms the name of the saved file.